homotopic/polysemy-methodology/README.md

-But this would conflate our concerns - the different specs require different effects to execute, and having this single function require all effects wouuld be maintenance should we choose to remove any functionality:
+But this would conflate our concerns - the different specs require different effects to execute, and having this single function require all effects wouuld be maintenance should we choose to remove any functionality.
+It would also increase our testing surface.

-* The `MinimalReversedCard`s and `BasicReversedCard`s are simple
+* The `MinimalReversedCard`s and `BasicReversedCard`s are direct
   representations of what the output cards should look like, and so can be purely transformed.
 * `ExcerptSpec`s need to be transformed into cards by way of processing